swarnendubiswas/dotemacs/README.md

 (message "Native complation is *not* available"))
 ```

-Test fast JSON is working, evaluate the following elisp in Emacs.
+Test fast JSON is working, evaluate the following in Emacs.

 ```emacs-lisp
 (if (functionp 'json-serialize)